alejandrarchbold/NLP-Model-for-prevention-of-Cybercrimes/README.md

 https://drive.google.com/drive/folders/1sRGbLqDEGDoOVlayHdgSqRWhdbjpDMTs?usp=sharing

-### Preprocessing is located in the project folder in the NLP_similarity_models.ipynb file.
+### Preprocessing is located in the project folder in the preprocesamiento_hits_dcg.ipynb file.

 - Download the repository and save it somewhere on your computer.
 Then get the location and write it inside the os.chdir and os.environ.